-Camp Crooked Creek is located near Clermont, Kentucky, in Bullitt County, just 35 short minutes from Louisville.
-The camp is part of the 1,050-acre Harry S. Frazier Jr. Scout Reservation built in 1988, offering 6 weeks of traditional Scouting programs with more than 80 staff members teaching 50+ merit badges and programs.
+Camp Crooked Creek is located near Clermont, Kentucky, in Bullitt County, just 35 minutes from Louisville.
+The camp is part of the 1,050-acre Harry S. Frazier Jr. Scout Reservation built in 1988, offering 5 weeks of traditional Scouting programs with more than 80 staff members teaching 50+ merit badges and programs.
 An average of 350 Scouts and 80 leaders attend camp each week.
 The camp has a 60-acre manmade, private lake for aquatic activities such as canoeing, kayaking, rowing, small boat sailing, and motor boating.
-A newly built swimming pool allows for swimming and lifesaving instruction, and new adirondacks for camping are part of the \$2 million improvements.
-The Ecology Lodge and STEM Center offers Scouts the opportunity to work on nature-related merit badges like mammal study, environmental science, and fish and wildlife management while also making science and technology-based badges available such as robotics, space exploration, and game design.
+A newly built swimming pool allows for swimming and lifesaving instruction, and new

+Adirondacks for camping are part of the \$2 million improvements.
+The Ecology Lodge and STEM Center allows Scouts to work on nature-related merit badges like mammal study, environmental science, and fish and wildlife management while making science and technology-based badges available, such as robotics, space exploration, and game design.

-The Scoutcraft area helps Scouts develop important outdoor skills such as camping, pioneering, orienteering, and wilderness survival.
-Handicraft lets Scouts use their hands to do projects in leatherwork, woodworking, and basketry.
-Shooting Sports has programs in rifle shooting, shotgun trap shooting, and archery.
+The Scoutcraft area helps Scouts develop critical outdoor skills such as camping, pioneering, orienteering, and wilderness survival.
+Handicraft lets Scouts use their hands to do leatherwork, woodworking, and basketry projects.
+Shooting Sports has rifle shooting, shotgun trap shooting, and archery programs.
 The Dan Boone program is designed specifically for first-year campers who need to learn the basic Scout skills to help prepare them for Troop activities throughout the year.

-Other specialty programs for more experienced, older Scouts include the high and low ropes course known as COPE, Challenging Outdoor Personal Experience, where groups of Scouts build a team that works together to accomplish goals and meet new challenges that they never thought they could complete before.
-The Tower is a fun program that allows Scouts to climb the 30' structure and then learn how to rappel.
-An ATV, All-Terrain Vehicle program teaches Scouts how to safely operate and maintain an ATV while respecting and protecting the environment.
-Some older Scouts accept the challenge of becoming a Counselor in Training (CIT); a program that trains them to become staff members for the camp and teach other Scouts new skills, a very demanding but rewarding job.
+Other specialty programs for more experienced, older Scouts include the high and low ropes course of COPE, Challenging Outdoor Personal Experience, where groups of Scouts build a team that works together to accomplish goals and meet new challenges they never thought they could complete before.
+The Tower is a fun program that allows Scouts to climb the 30' structure and learn to rappel.
+An ATV, All-Terrain Vehicle program teaches Scouts to safely operate and maintain an ATV while respecting and protecting the environment.
+Some older Scouts accept the challenge of becoming a Counselor in Training (CIT), a program that trains them to become a staff member for the camp and teach other Scouts new skills, a very demanding but rewarding job.